DsTyM/PharmaciesOnDutyAttica/README.md

 list twice per day.
 This can also be customised.
 The application also uses Ehcache for In-Memory Caching.

-The final version of the API may change.

 To start the project using docker, just run:
 ```
 $ git clone https://github.com/DsTyM/PharmaciesOnDutyAttica.git